CESARBR/opencensus-go/exporter/graphite/Readme.md

 ### Options for the Graphite exporter

-In this exporter, there are some options that can be defined when registering and creating the exporter.
-The list of options are shown in the table below:
+There are some options that can be defined when registering and creating the exporter.
+Those options are shown below:

 | Field | Description | Default Value |
 | ------ | ------ | ------ |